 The ORSANCO 305b Workgroup determined that dissolved oxygen and temperature monitoring results should not be utilized in making impairment decisions since monitoring only occurs during certain periods of the year, generally when worst case conditions would be expected to occur.
 Therefore, the data does not represent reflect accurately the all conditions over the assessment period.
 Nevertheless, the data is reported here and can be used to identify areas of concern needing further investigation.
 Dissolved oxygen and temperature data are collected by ORSANCO, Corps of Engineers and hydropower operators at certain locks and dams.
 ORSANCO collects the data and assesses it against its water quality criteria.
 This criterion is to protect aquatic life and shall maintain a minimum concentration of 5.0mg/L during the spawning period.
 Outside the spawning period the average concentration of 5.0mg/L should be achieved for each calendar day.
 Table 8 below shows the percent of days that were monitored which exceeded the applicable dissolved oxygen criterion.
-Individual results can be found in Appendix D. Most stations experienced a fairly low percentage of days when dissolved oxygen was below 5 mg/L. While Smithland has tended to experience the most DO criteria exceedances, the number of violations was significantly reduced in 2013 and 2014.
-No station had violations in excess of ten percent over the entire reporting period.
+Individual results can be found in Appendix D. Most stations experienced a fairly low percentage of days when dissolved oxygen was below 5 mg/L and no station had violations in excess of ten percent over the entire reporting period.